opensemanticsearch/open-semantic-search/docs/doc/modules/README.md

 - **[Queue manager (Celery on RabbitMQ)](../admin/queue/README.md)**: Managing task queue and starting of text extraction, analysis, data enrichment and indexing jobs by the right balance of parallel workers
 - **[Scheduler](../admin/config/scheduler)**: Managing starting of scheduled indexing jobs.
 This can be crontab for Cron starting the command line tools.
   Config: /etc/cron.d/open-semantic-search

+# Document processing, extract, transform, load (ETL) and enhancing by data enrichment and data analysis

+How (new) data is handled by this components and [ETL (extract, transform, load), document processing, data analysis and data enrichment](../../open-semantic-etl):

+* A user manually or a Cron daemon automatically from time to time starts a command
+* The command line tools or the web API getting this command starts a ETL (extract, transform, load), data analysis and data enrichment chain to import, analyze and index data
+* A input plugin or [connector](../admin/connectors) (i.e. the connector for the file system or the connector for a website) reads from its datasource
+* The connectors, an Apache Tika parser, or a file format based data converter or extractor extracts data from the given document or file format
+* The ETL framework calls all configured [enhancer plugins for data enrichment](../data_enrichment) to get additional analysis for the data or annotations to this data from a CMS.
+* The output storage plugin or indexer index the text and metadata to the Solr index or to the [Elastic Search index](../../etl/elastic_search), so all other tools can search this data
+* The user uses a user interface like the search user interface, the search apps or some other tools to search based on the search API of this index

 # Services and Microservices